tarunsachdeva/blog/_posts/2018-12-27-the-why-and-the-how.markdown

 The _How_ is what customers do in a product.
 It's the behaviours, the interactions, and how they feel going through your product.
 The How is about the measurable feedback - for an individual customer or your entire base. _How_ can be easy to start, but difficult to do well.
 It reveals itself with intention about what to measure.

-As a Product Manager, both Why and How give you perspective about your product and it's market.
-They can stand on their own, and you can certainly be successful by focusing on any one of them.
-I've met many PM's who are successful at one or the other.
-It's no uncommon to have teams where one PM is focused on "Why" and another on "How".
+I've met many PM's who are better at one or the other.
+In a team, it's not uncommon where one PM is focused on "Why" and another on "How".

-Why without How can lead to big vision without any accountability.
-How without Why leads to a graveyard of products no one will use.
-When put together, How and Why provide the insight required to build great products.
+When a team lacks one of these perspectives, it's never good.
+Why without How can lead to big vision without any accountability for success.
+How without Why leads to short term thinking because no one understands the real problem being solved.

+When put together, How and Why provide the perspectives to build great products.